 - If you don’t notice any kind of “action” (like bubbling or gurgling) in the filter when you pour in the water, your coffee is probably too old.

-Tips for Using a Pour-Over Filter:
+Tips for Using a Pour-Over Dripper:

 The Hario Woodneck is another manual pour-over filtering method.
 It’s a glass container that uses a reusable cotton filter.
-It works similarly to the way that other manual filters work.

-Making Coffee with an Aeropress
+Making Coffee With an AeroPress

-The “Classic” Way to Use the Aeropress
+The “Classic” Way to Use the AeroPress

 - Have a coffee mug ready.